ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 extraction is volumetric-based for both isotropic and anisotropic data, coronal and sagittal networks are available for both E13.5 and E15.5 data.
 In ANTsPyNet, this functionality is available in the program ``antspynet.mouse_brain_extraction(...)``.
-Even when physical brain extraction is performed prior to image acquisition, artifacts, such as bubbles or debris, can complicate subsequent processing.
-Similar to the brain extraction networks, a 2-D U-net architecture [@Falk:2019aa] was created to separate the background and foreground.

 For the two-shot T2-weighted brain extraction network, two brain templates were generated along with their masks.
+One of the templates was generated from orthogonal multi-plane, high resolution data [@Reshetnikov2021] synthesized isotropic volumetric data using the B-spline fitting algorithm [@Tustison:2006aa].
+This algorithm is encapsulated in ``ants.fit_bspline_object_to_scattered_data(...)`` where the input is the set of voxel intensity values and associated physical location.
+Since each point can be assigned a confidence weight, we use the the normalized gradient value to more heavily weight edge regions.
 Although both template/mask pairs are available in the GitHub repository associated with this work, the synthesize volumetric B-spline T2-weighted pair is available within ANTsXNet through the
 calls: